-728 3D ART & DESIGN - Advanced Placement
+708 3D ART & DESIGN - Advanced Placement

 This Advanced Placement course gives highly motivated art students the opportunity to pursue a collegiate-level sculpture course while in high school.
 Students will explore sculpture in representational and nonrepresentational ways using clay and other three-dimensional media.
 Student work will demonstrate the Principles of 3D Design in informed and experimental ways.
 Through direct teacher instruction, students will produce a volume of high-quality pieces of three-dimensional artwork, which will be assembled into an AP portfolio and submitted to the College Board.
-This course emphasizes collaboration, critical thinking, and creative problem-solving.
-For Grades 11-12.
+Any student who enrolls in an AP Art course is required to submit a portfolio.
+This course emphasizes collaboration, critical thinking, and creative problem-solving for students in grades 11 & 12.
 Teacher recommendation is required.

-729 PARTNERSHIP IN ART
+709 PARTNERSHIP IN ART - CP

-This course emphasizes collaboration and relationship building through the act of making art.
+This course emphasizes collaboration and relationship-building through the act of making art.
 Partnership in Art is dedicated to including all students in art-making activities while new connections and friendships are formed.
 Collaborative and individual projects will be completed, in addition to team-building and relationship-building activities.
 This course emphasizes collaboration, critical thinking, and creative problem-solving.
+For students in grades 10, 11 & 12.